 Electrical permits are required for all electrical wiring.
 Applicants may use our Permit Application or the State Request for Electrical Inspection form.
+Please refer to fee schedules below.
 Permits can be issued over the counter or by mail when accompanied by a check for payment of the permit fee.
 Permit fees are dependent on the work being done.

 In Woodbury, a combination permit is issued that typically includes electrical permit fees.
 Check your building permit to see if it already includes the electrical permit fee.

 To schedule an electrical inspection, call the Building Inspections office at (651) 714-3543 Monday through Friday between 8 a.m. and 4:30 p.m.
 An inspection can be requested for the same day by calling before 9 a.m., or any weekday in advance.

 - Electrical Fees - Residential